larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Unbreakable

 >This skill allows a character using a Shield to plant themselves, and push through incredible odds to come out the other side unscathed.
-A character with this skill may announce “I am Unbreakable!” and plant their feet.
+A character with this skill may announce "I am Unbreakable!” and plant their feet.
 For the duration of the time that their feet remain planted, up to one minute maximum, they may choose to expend any Critical Strikes or Physical Strikes they possess as if they were instead a Resist Physical.
 If at any point they move their feet, or are forced to move by an outside effect, this ability ends immediately.
 This skill is expended on use.<br/>Call: "I am Unbreakable" <br/>Requires the Shield and Critical Strike I skills.

 # Magic Skills